CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-tags-events.md

-# REST API: request all events with some tags
+# REST API: request events with some tags

-To request all the events that have a specific tag you can send an HTTP GET request to the following URL:
+To request all the events for the last monthly period that have a specific tag you can send an HTTP GET request to the following URL:

 `https://api.copernica.com/v1/tags/$tag/events?access_token=xxxx`